Activate local environment, see `Project.toml`

 We need to define two Sum-product message computation rules for our new custom node

-• Rule for outbound message on out edge given inbound message on in edge
+- Rule for outbound message on

-• Both rules accept optional meta object
+edge - Both rules accept optional meta object

 # Rule for outbound message on `out` edge given inbound message on `in` edge